KAB47/Command-Line--CLI--Tool-Stock-Price-Downloader/README.md

 ```

 ## Usage
+1. Download the app project folder

-Using the terminal or Command Line navigate to the project folder and run the script with the following syntax:
+2. Using the terminal or Command Line navigate to the project folder and run the script with the following syntax:

 ```bash
 python script_name.py <ticker> <period1> <period2> <interval>